allanrlima/github-consumer/README.md

 ## How to run

-Before run available scripts below, if mandatory create a `.env` file in the root of this project with a key REACT_APP_GITHUB_ACCESS_TOKEN="xxx" and replace `xxx` for your Github access token.
-Because of safety issues of Github Graphql API
+Before run available scripts below, if mandatory create a `.env` file in the root of this project with a key REACT_APP_GITHUB_ACCESS_TOKEN="xxx" and replace `xxx` for your Github access token. this is necessary because of safety issues in the Github Graphql API

 to generate your own access token, follow this tutorial: https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/